 Created in 1892 as an archaeological museum to hold a number of amazing artifacts dating to the 3rd century BC in the Ptolemaic era plus the sculpture of Apis in black Granite, a sacred bull, a number of mummies, sarcophagus.
 It has 27 halls and an amazing garden that offer a memorable introduction to Egypt's Greco roman Period.

-The great ancient theatre of the roman times is one of the most important and popular landmarks in the city of Alexandria, created in the 4th century AD as a common feature of the Greco-roman period.
+The great ancient theatre of roman times is one of the most important and popular landmarks in the city of Alexandria, created in the 4th century AD as a common feature of the Greco-roman period.
 It was discovered in 1960 AD with a diameter of about 33m and 13 rows made of European white marble.
-So if you found near there check it out.
+So if you found it near there check it out.

 Alexandria is a heavenly wonderland filled with countless means of entertainment and historical attractions from the Ptolemaic times where you create some precious memories in one of the most incredible destinations on earth.
-You can enjoy one of our Egypt tour packages & Nile River cruises to discover the wonders of Egypt in Cairo, Luxor, Aswan, Alexandria, and Hurghada.
+You can enjoy one of our Egypt vacation packages & Nile river cruises to discover the wonders of Egypt in Cairo, Luxor, Aswan, Alexandria, and Hurghada.
 Look down and find the best suitable tour:

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.